-1Different from [29] for continuous flows, here we consider integer flows and edge capacities, and do not allow flow splitting and coding over time.
+1The network model we considered in this paper is similar to that in [32] for continuous flows, but here we consider integer flows and edge capacities, and do not allow flow splitting and coding over time.

 2Multiple edges from node i to node j can be modeled by introducing multiple extra nodes, one on each edge, to transform a multigraph intro a graph.